 As of August 2020, Hanging Rock Roost now also sells hand-dyed yarn.

-In time the plan is to design patterns to sell with the yarn as kits for your knitting convenience.
-While I am working on that you get to check out the yarn I have already dyed up.
-I will match up yarns with patterns I think will work well in the meantime.
+In time, the plan is to design patterns to sell with the yarn as kits for your knitting convenience.
+While we are working on that, you get to check out the yarn we have already dyed up.
+We will match up yarns with patterns we think will work well in the meantime.

 You'll also find a selection of handmade project bags, hand-drawn stationery creations, and enamel pins here.